 There is no cure for migraine headaches.
 But antimigraine drugs successfully prevent or stop symptoms associated with the condition.
 Several medications were recently deemed the most effective for treating acute migraine, including Nonsteroidal anti-inflammatory drugs (NSAIDs), triptans, dihydroergotamine, and the combination medication of sumatriptan/naproxen and acetaminophen/aspirin.
 Discuss with your doctor to know what's best for you.
 Lifestyle modifications such as easing stress and good sleep habits can also improve your condition.
 You can also avoid triggers that initiate a migraine attack.

 Migraine happens.
 The good news is you can do several simple things to ease your pain without visiting the doctor.
 If you get severe migraines, avoid the triggers, like specific smells, foods, and alcohol.
+To reduce migraine pain, you can try doing cool down, pinching your hands, having an orgasm, breaking away from screens, turning up the heat, aromatherapy, take your medication.

 Symptoms of migraine aura include temporary or other disturbances that usually develop before other symptoms, such as headache, sensitivity to light/sound, or nausea.
 Visual aura is a common migraine aura characterized by temporary changes in your vision, such as flashing lights or zigzags.